 How to take care of your dental bridge

-A properly placed dental bridge should allow for normal functioning of the mouth.
+A properly placed dental bridge should allow for the normal functioning of the mouth.
 One that is less easy to put up with might have been improperly measured or placed.
 If that is the case, call your dentist because taking care of them would be rather difficult.
 Not to mention, uncomfortable.

 It’s perfectly normal for a little bit of sensitivity to occur following placement.
 There’s nothing to worry about as the discomfort is minimal and temporary.